 Background

-Early intervention services tend to focus on enhancing parent-child relationships and parenting skills and whilst these can be effective, evaluation results are often disappointing or equivocal.
+Early intervention services tend to focus on enhancing parent-child relationships and parenting skills.
+While these can be effective, evaluation results are often disappointing or equivocal.

 One avenue to enhance the effectiveness of such interventions is to improve families’ financial and material circumstances.
-Financial wellbeing support targeting parents potentially plays an important role here.
-However, we know little about its impact on financial/material, parent health and well-being, parenting or child health and development outcomes, or if/how it can be integrated with parenting support.
+Financial wellbeing support for parents potentially plays an important role here.
+However, we know little about its impact on families’ financial/material situation, parent health and well-being, parenting or child health and development, or if/how it can be integrated with parenting support.

-Because of this, we will investigate how financial wellbeing support and parenting support are combined, offered and delivered by Family Hubs across England.
-We will understand financial wellbeing support as cash, vouchers or free or discounted goods and services, and can also include debts and benefits advice and assistance.
-Parenting support will include training and information to help parents with their children’s health, behaviour and learning.
+Because of this, we have investigated how financial wellbeing support and parenting support are combined, offered and delivered by Family Hubs across England.
+Financial wellbeing support includes cash, vouchers or free or discounted goods and services, as well as debt and benefits advice and money management assistance.
+Parenting support includes training and information to help parents with their children’s health, behaviour and learning.

-- How do Family Hubs currently deliver parenting and financial support?
+- How do Family Hubs currently deliver parenting and financial well-being support?

 - Who is best placed to deliver financial support to families?